tammylvu/170-Project/README.md

 # 170-Project

 Problem:  Had a very difficult knapsack problem in this format and where we have to find the most profit:

+Created a python script to solve this problem.

 [P pounds]

 [M dollars]